If you are in immediate danger, call 911 (or 9-911 from a campus phone).

 If you are injured or want immediate medical treatment, go directly to the nearest hospital emergency room (which may not provide SART exams).

-If you are considering a SART exam, go directly to Santa Clara Valley Medical Center Emergency Department.
+If you are considering a SART exam, go directly to the Stanford Hospital Emergency Department or Santa Clara Valley Medical Center Emergency Department.

 Sexual and Gender-Based Violence Resource Guide: This guide outlines resources available for students who have been directly impacted as well as those supporting others who have been impacted by sexual harassment, sexual violence, relationship violence, stalking, and/or gender discrimination.